 It’s important to consider not only the reasons why you may be eligible for Social Security benefits, but also why you may not qualify for Social Security Disability Insurance or Supplemental Security Income.
-The professionals at Disability Associates, LLC, offer information on these two programs and why not everyone may qualify the benefits they expect.
+The professionals at Disability Associates, LLC, offer information on these two programs and why you may be denied Social Security Disability Insurance.

 When it comes to requesting financial assistance such as Social Security Disability Insurance (SSDI) or Social Security Income (SSI), you must have sufficient medical documentation to back your claim.
 Neglecting to gather adequate documentation on your condition or refusing to release your medical records can hinder the disability examiner’s ability to determine your case, making you less likely to qualify for benefits.